-There are so many solutions to overcome our most common fears…
+There are so many solutions to overcome common fears…

 Afraid of public speaking?
-Join Toastmasters or take improv classes.
+Join Toastmasters or take improv.

 Afraid of networking?
-Take a friend to an event and make a few new ones.
+Take a friend to an event and practice.

 Afraid of asking your boss for a raise?
 Research, role play and present your case.

 Afraid kids will cause trouble at the store?
-Shop online or at night.
+Shop at night or online.

-Afraid kids won’t sleep away from home?
-Just cancel the trip.
+Afraid kids won’t sleep on vacay?
+Just don’t go.

-When we have kids, it's tempting to put off what we once enjoyed most (Trader Joe's treasure hunts, favorite restaurants, parent-picked vacations) until the kids are big.
-But experts say the more we avoid what we fear most, the more our fear grows.
-And the more we worry about the bad, the more we will miss out on the good.
-Experts also say the best way to overcome fear is to acknowledge it.
-Put a plan together and practice overcoming it.
+Yet, the more we avoid what we fear most, the more our fear grows.
+Experts say the best way to overcome fear is to acknowledge it.
+Put a plan together and practice.
 Get better at it.
-Then do it until you’re not afraid anymore.

-Best-selling self-help author and entrepreneur Tim Ferriss calls one helpful technique to overcome all this “fear-setting.”
-It's a quick exercise and a system to thrive in high-stress environments.
-(You know, like an extra-long plane ride with your extra-loud two-year-old.)
+Classic fear management techniques can help.
+Tim Ferriss calls it “fear-setting” as a system to thrive in high-stress environments.
+(You know, like a long plane ride with your two-year-old.)
+So, try this…

 Define the fear.
 What is the worst that can happen?
-Write it down.
-Write down aaaall the most terrifying scenarios.
-While being stuck on a plane with the very active two-year-old, I could run out of snacks.
-I could run out of activities.
-I could skip nap time.
-I could be kicked off the plane.
-I could see myself in online headlines after my kid screams, non-stop, for eight hours.
-Anything could happen.
+Write down all the terrifying scenarios.
+Back to our travel with a two-year-old scenario: You could run out of snacks or activities.
+Your kid could skip nap time or have an accident and be without a change of clothes.
+You could be kicked off the plane and see yourself on the news when your kid screams, non-stop, for eight hours.

-Ponder how to fix it or how to ask for help if the worst does happen… I can ask the flight attendant on call for the biggest bag of gummy bears she's ever seen.
-I can ask her for cups, napkins and stir sticks so my travel buddy and I can build the airline's tallest seat-back tray tower.
-I can spend some scream time in the bathroom to give fellow passengers a few minutes of peace and quiet, or be glad about it when I'm kicked off the plane so I don’t have to hear “are we there yet?” again.
+Ponder how to fix the problem or how to ask for help: You can ask the flight attendant for more snacks or the biggest bag of gummy bears she has.
+You can ask her for cups, napkins and stir sticks as additional toys.
+You can spend some scream time in the bathroom to not disturb fellow passengers or be glad to get off the plane when you’re kicked off so your kid can finally run free.

 You get the idea.

 When we go through this exercise, we might find there isn’t as much to worry about after all.
-When we face what we’re afraid of, our confidence grows and we become unstoppable as parents.
-And when we're fearless, we can do more with our kids than we thought was possible before.
+When we face what we’re afraid of, our confidence grows and we become fearless.
+And when we are fearless, we can do more with our kids than we ever thought was possible before.